HYPOTHALAMIC, PITUITARY, AND OTHER SELLAR MASSES

 Management of a nonfunctioning pituitary mass.
 MRI, magnetic resonance imaging.

 TSH-producing macroadenomas are very rare but are often large and locally invasive when they occur.
-Patients usually present with thyroid goiter and hyperthyroidism, reflecting chronic overproduction of TSH.
-Diagnosis is based on demonstrating elevated serum free T4 levels, inappropriately normal or high TSH secretion, and MRI evidence of a pituitary adenoma.
-Elevated free glycoprotein hormone α subunits are seen in many patients.
+Patients usually present with thyroid goiter and hyperthyroidism, reflecting overproduction of TSH.
+Diagnosis is based on demonstrating elevated serum-free T4 levels, inappropriately normal or high TSH secretion, and MRI evidence of a pituitary adenoma.
+Elevated uncombined α subunits are seen in many patients.

 TREATMENT TSH-Secreting Adenomas